Long and Short in Forex - How Does It Work?

 - Find a style that suits you: It is much easier to discover what suits you than forcing you to fit your personality to a certain trading style.
 Whether it is short term or long-term, scalping or swing trading, you need to figure out which approach is the most optimal for your skillset.

 - Use a protective stop-loss: Trading without a stop-loss is an accident waiting to happen.
 In the financial markets, anything can happen at any time.
 Unannounced central bank decisions, terrorist attacks, presidents getting on Twitter – there are many reasons why you should limit the potential losses.
-This might depend on your strategy, market structure, but a good rule of thumb is to use at least 10% of the daily range for the stop loss level.
+This might depend on your strategy, and market structure, but a good rule of thumb is to use at least 10% of the daily range for the stop loss level.

 - Develop your own ideas: At times you will find someone's research online and decide to act upon that idea.
 While it might turn out fine, you have to understand that losses are an inevitable part of trading.
 Losing money on an idea that isn't yours might lead to losing the sense of responsibility since you will rarely have the full rationale behind it.
 Developing and journaling your own ideas might be taxing in the short term but pays off down the road.